Liam-M-Dev/T1A3-terminal-app/README.md

 - Implement function that asks user to choose the file to jumble
 - Implement logic to ensure file has 2 or more haiku poems within
-- Implement logic that takes the chosen file and re-arranges the lines, ensuring line 1 swaps with line 1, line 2 swaps with line 2 and line 3 swaps with line 3
+- Implement logic that takes the chosen file and jumbles all of the contents of the poems up
 - Once jumbled ensure that user is returned with new jumbled poems to view
 - Ensure user is asked if they wish to save poems before removing old file data